Process · Pigment · Listening · Time · Rhythm · Slowness

 Some are made to be worn.

-All of them hold a living field — a place where stillness, emotion, and creative energy can gently find their own balance.
+Each holds a living field — a place where stillness, emotion, and creative energy can gently find their own balance.

 From the Studio